 Though there has been a large improvement in electrical technology over the past two decade, many homes still have antiquated electrical wiring.
 There is an increase of power-hungry gadgets that have entered the home, however the electrical wiring in many homes today strain to keep up with the electrical load causing potential fire hazards.
 Appliances are improving their technology demanding more power to operate.
-Electrical Panel

 The signs of strain may be obvious with the multitude of devices crowding power strips looking to consume as much electricity that is available.